 Why Become a Vet Assistant?

 Beyond a love for animals and an interest in veterinary medicine, there are plenty of financial incentives to become a veterinary assistant.
-According to the U.S. Bureau of Labor Statistics, employment of veterinary assistants and laboratory animal caretakers is projected to grow 19% from 2018 to 2028, much faster than the average for all occupations.1 This is also faster than health care support roles (in which veterinary assisting is included) which are expected to grow 18% during the same time period.
+According to the U.S. Bureau of Labor Statistics, employment of veterinary assistants and laboratory animal caretakers is projected to grow 14% from 2020 to 2030, faster than the average for all occupations.1 Health care support roles (in which veterinary assisting is included) which are expected to grow 23% during the same time period.

 This increase in veterinary hiring can be attributed to a growth in pet-related spending.
 According to the American Pet Products Association, Americans spent $95.7 billion on their pets in 2019, an increase of 5.7% more than 2018.2 This is in line with the overall trend.
 Pet spending was only $69.51 billion in 2017, suggesting people are spending more than ever on their pets.
 This, in turn, can lead to increased spending on preventive care for pets and a higher demand for veterinarians and assistants to support them.